5348 Lanier Islands Parkway Buford, GA 30518

 Can restorative dentistry improve my bite?

 Yes, restorative dentistry can correct bite issues caused by missing, misaligned, or damaged teeth.
 Procedures like crowns, bridges, and implants help restore proper alignment and distribute bite forces evenly.
 This reduces stress on the jaw and prevents complications like TMJ disorders and uneven tooth wear.
-We will assess your bite and recommend the appropriate treatments to improve function and comfort.
+We will assess your bite and recommend the most suitable treatments to enhance function and comfort.

 Does insurance cover restorative dentistry?

-Many dental insurance plans cover restorative procedures like fillings, crowns, and bridges, but coverage varies by provider and policy.
+Many dental insurance plans cover restorative procedures, such as fillings, crowns, and bridges, but coverage varies by provider and policy.
 Some treatments, such as implants, may have limited coverage or require additional out-of-pocket costs.
 It’s important to check with your insurance provider to understand what is covered.
-Our office offers multiple financing options to help make restorative treatments more affordable.
+Our office offers multiple financing options to help make restorative treatments more affordable and accessible.

 Can restorative dentistry help prevent future dental problems?